 Decision Tree in Machine Learning

 Information Gain:

 Information gain is a key concept used in decision tree algorithms to determine the best feature to split the data.
 It measures the reduction in entropy or uncertainty achieved by splitting the data based on a specific attribute.
-The attribute that yields the highest information gain is chosen as the splitting criterion.
-Let's explore information gain in more detail, using an example and the relevant mathematical formula.
+The attribute that yields the highest information gain is considered the root node.
+Information gain is used to decide the splitting criterion at each step while building a decision tree.

+Decision Tree in Machine Learning